awsdocs/amazon-api-gateway-developer-guide/doc_source/create-api-using-restapi.md

    }
    ```

    You must declare the method request path parameter of `petId` for API Gateway to map its dynamically set value to the corresponding integration request parameter before passing it to the backend\.
 You must always set a path parameter as required\.
 In addition, depending on API requirements, you can set up header and query parameters on a method request\.
 For `POST`, `PUT`, `PATCH`, or any other method taking a payload, you can define a model for the payload in the method request\.
-For more information about these settings, see [Set up API Methods in API Gateway](how-to-method-settings.md)\.
+For more information about these settings, see [Set up REST API Methods in API Gateway](how-to-method-settings.md)\.

    The successful response has a status code of `201 Created` and a payload similar to the following: